algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x95
 - Pops: *... stack*, {uint64 A}, {uint64 B}
 - Pushes: *... stack*, uint64, uint64
 - A raised to the Bth power as a 128-bit long result as low (top) and high uint64 values on the stack.
-Panic if A == B == 0 or if the results exceeds 2^128-1
+Fail if A == B == 0 or if the results exceeds 2^128-1
 - **Cost**: 10
 - LogicSigVersion >= 4